TradePortProject/tradeport/docs/img/Final Report.md

 This view illustrates how the system behaves in various real-world scenarios and is supported by the following artifacts:

-1. Use Case Diagrams showing actors and their interactions
+### Supporting Artifacts

+- **Use Case Diagram**: Includes primary actors such as Retailer, Wholesaler, and Admin
-2. Detailed Use Case Descriptions with Basic and Alternative Flows
+- **Use Case Specifications**: Contain detailed Basic and Alternative Flows, Preconditions, and Postconditions
-3. Activity Diagrams modeling user workflows
-4. Sequence Diagrams depicting runtime collaborations
+- **Activity Diagrams**: Represent the control flow across frontend components and backend services
+- **Sequence Diagrams**: Illustrate runtime message exchanges between system components (e.g., controllers, services, databases)

 These scenarios support requirements validation, functional testing, and training new team members by offering usage-centric insight into the system.